Harold1994/Harold1994.github.io/source/_posts/flink中的DataStream编程接口.md

 ---
-title: fink官网学习笔记——DataStream API
+title: Flink笔记——DataStream API
 date: 2019-04-20 20:11:17
-tags: 大数据
+tags: [大数据, Flink]
 ---

 The data streams are initially created from various sources (e.g., message queues, socket streams, files).
 Results are returned via sinks, which may for example write the data to files, or to standard output (for example the command line terminal).